dtm03/mUNIted/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Nico, Lukas and I started this project as part of the module "software engineering" during our studies of computer science in Munich.
+Nico, Lucas and I started this project as part of the module "software engineering" during our studies of computer science in Munich.
 It was our first experience with Flutter.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>